MicrosoftDocs/bing-docs/bing-docs/bing-video-search/index.md

 ---
-title: "What is the Bing Video Search API?"
+title: "What are the Bing Video Search APIs?"
 titleSuffix: Bing Services
-description: The Bing Video Search API is a RESTful service that returns videos that are relevant to the user's search query.
+description: The Bing Video Search APIs let you search for videos that are relevant to the user's search query, get insights about videos, and get trending videos.
 You can specify filter values to filter the types of videos Bing returns.
 Results are provided as JSON. ms.service: bing-search-services ms.subservice: bing-video-search ms.topic: "overview"